MikeRogers0/MikeRogersIO/_posts/blog/2013-08-01-backing-up-site-to-s3-on-ubuntu.md

 ### Variables
 For the most part, you should only need to edit the variables in the first 20 lines of the script.
 Here is an overview of what they all mean.

+* EMAIL - The email address to send backup reports to.
 * S3URI - This is the URI of your S3 bucket.
 This can be found in the AWS S3 management page and normally has the format `s3://bucket-name/`.
 * DirsToBackup - This is an array of the directories you want to backup.
 * DBsToBackup - The names of the databases you want to backup.